icecube/icetray-public/icetray/resources/docs/v4_00_qframes.rst

   into which they have been split.
 This is intended for use by algorithms that need to make global decisions (e.g. a module that joins several subevents together) based on the entire set of events.

+Remix
+  A module that updates mixed-in contents of child P frames when their parent Q frames are modified after the P frame was produced.
+This may be necessary when redoing some kinds of calibration after event splitting -- this case, and the use of this module, should be avoided whenever possible.

 Extended Classes